fspv/xExtension-OllamaSummarizer/README.md

 3. The fetched content is sent to Ollama with a prompt to generate a summary and tags
 4. The generated summary is appended to the article content with an `<hr/>` separator
 5. The generated tags are added to the entry
-6. The entry is marked with the tag `ollama-processed` to prevent reprocessing
+6. The entry is marked with the tag `ai-processed` to prevent reprocessing

 ## Troubleshooting